Error handling

 Add errors to the session

-The expected way to create an ErrorType object is via Call getErrorSession().addError()
+The expected way to create an ErrorEntry object is via Call getErrorSession().createErrorEntry()

-object, if you wish to do any additional processing with it like checking the error code for expected or unexpected errors.
+object.
+Use this instance if you wish to do any additional processing such as checking the error code for expected or unexpected errors.

 Dim i as Integer